top of page

 Elder Nathaniel Wimbley Myers Smith Obituary

-Elder Nathaniel graduated from Mattie T. Blount High School in 1961 and joined the US Air Force where he served for 27 years, retiring on January 1, 1988 as a Vietnam Veteran – Master Sergeant.
+Elder Nathaniel graduated from Mattie T. Blount High School in 1961 and joined the US Air Force, where he served for 27 years, retiring on January 1, 1988, as a Vietnam Veteran – Master Sergeant.
 He graduated from Northern Michigan University in 1989.
-He then worked for Michigan Department of Social Services.
+He then worked for the Michigan Department of Social Services.

 mr smith obituary 1.tif